 The basic rules of thumb for exercising during

-- When you are seriously ill, a very low level of activity may be all that is appropriate.
-This would include self-care, sitting in a chair for meals, and minimal walking.
+- If you are seriously ill, maintain a very low level of activity.
+This includes self-care, sitting in a chair for meals, and very little walking.

 YES: Safe to exercise